 Ducks Unlimited bases its conservation programs on the results of scientific research and the variety of habitat waterfowl need to be healthy and reproduce.
 Although DU has completed a wide range of studies, there is still much to learn about how the birds respond to landscape, habitat and environmental changes.
 Through scientific research, DU ensures that every dollar invested in conservation programs is utilized as efficiently as possible.

-Currently, DU biologists are focusing on how oil and gas developments in the dense-nesting areas of the Prairie Pothole Region may impact waterfowl nesting and brood rearing.
-Stay updated with this research as scientists work throughout the spring and summer months.
+For the past 4 years, DU biologists surveyed how oil and gas developments in the dense-nesting areas of the Prairie Pothole Region may impact waterfowl breeding, nesting and brood rearing.
+Results from this research should be available soon.

 Where is this research?

 This year's research takes place in the North Dakota portion of the Prairie Pothole Region (PPR) due to the high densities of breeding pairs and importance of the breeding area to North American waterfowl populations.
 Nearly 50 percent of North America's waterfowl population breeds in the PPR.
 Learning how landscape level modifications impact breeding pairs helps to focus Ducks Unlimited's conservation efforts.